mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 planning and good support for the mission and many private missions are well enough supplied and funded to have a good chance at success.
-However, there are plenty of land–seekers who, whether through over–optimism or lack of understanding of what is involved, are prepared to launch half–baked land grabs and hope for the best.
+However, there are plenty of land–seekers who, whether through over–optimizm or lack of understanding of what is involved, are prepared to launch half–baked land grabs and hope for the best.
 Commercial expansion, whether colonial or economic in nature,